reactgraphqlacademy/thinking-in-react/README.md

 ### Tasks

-1- Refactor the “about” and “footer” sections by creating a stateless component for each.
+1- Refactor the “about” and “footer” sections by creating a functional component for each.
 Make sure everything works.

-2- Refactor the navbar by creating a stateless component and pass the dependencies via props.
+2- Refactor the navbar by creating a Functional Component (AKA stateless components) and pass the dependencies via props.
 Make sure everything works.

-3- Refactor the books section by creating a stateless component and pass the dependencies via props.
+3- Refactor the books section by creating a functional component and pass the dependencies via props.
 Make sure everything works.

 4- Is there any state in app that should be in the Books component?
 Refactor &lt;Books&gt; books if appropriate.
 Should &lt;Books&gt; be a Functional Component or a Class Component now?